deliveroo/routemaster/README.md

 comma-separated list to the `ROUTEMASTER_CLIENTS` environment variable.

-#### Publication (creating channels)
+#### Publication (creating topics)

-There is no need to explicitely create channels; they will be when pushing the first event to the bus.
+There is no need to explicitely create topics; they will be when pushing the first event to the bus.

-**Only one client** can push events to a channel: all but the first client to push to a given channel will see their requests met with errors.
+**Only one client** can push events to a topic: all but the first client to push to a given topic will see their requests met with errors.

 #### Pushing

-    >> POST /channels/:name
+    >> POST /topics/:name
     >> {
     >>   event: <type>,
     >>   url: <url>